 is a fellow and director of public affairs at the Lincoln

-Institute of Land Policy, and author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow, a narrative nonfiction account of the father of modern architecture, to published by Amazon Publishing in November 2014.
+Institute of Land Policy, and author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow, a narrative nonfiction account of the father of modern architecture, to be published by Amazon Publishing in November 2014.

 with Moses: How Jane Jacobs Took on New York's Master Builder and